NathanBland/Bunker/README.md

 Project Description
 -------------------
-The project is a perosnal contact manager.
+The project is a personal contact manager.
 It will allow you to store contacts, sort by first or last name, and search.

 Each **contact** has the following properties: